beddalumia/colorlab/README.md

 - [x] Convert `set_palette` into a `get_palette` wrapper, to actually retrieve the raw RGB triplets.
 This would be internally called by a new `set_palette`.
 It might also help with the previous point (the `'-name'` reverse).

 - [ ] Write a `set_colororder` wrapper, to allow easier set of color order in figures.
 Still don't have a clear strategy.

+- [ ] Add more colorname sets to `+rgb` and `str2rgb`, maybe integrating [Cobeldick's `colornames()`](https://it.mathworks.com/matlabcentral/fileexchange/48155-convert-between-rgb-and-color-names).
+Though its API is more focused on the "rgb2str" workflow and it provides many additional funcionality that we might not need.
+Also we would need some idea on how to deal with (proabably huge) name collisions and priorities in `str2rgb`.